John Ashworth (rugby union)

-John Colin Ashworth (born 15 October 1949) is a New Zealand former rugby union player.
+John Colin Ashworth (born 9 November 1949) is a New Zealand former rugby union player.
 A prop, Ashworth represented Canterbury and, briefly, Hawke's Bay at a provincial level, and was a member of the New Zealand national side, the All Blacks, from 1977 to 1985.
 He played 52 matches for the All Blacks including 24 internationals.
+He is remembered for stamping on the face of JPR Williams during a match against Bridgend.
+The wound required 30 stitches.